CoderrOne/Dict-Plus/README.md

 This powerful, non-intrusive module that re-defines the way you work with your dictionaries.

-For more information please vist the [site](https://coderrone.github.io/Dict-Plus/)
+For more information please visit the [site](https://coderrone.github.io/Dict-Plus/)